Parallel Unlearning in Inherited Model Networks: FIUn-Based Parallel Unlearning

 where $\hat D^{\scriptscriptstyle D}_i$ represents the unlearning data for $n^{\scriptscriptstyle D}_i$, $w^{\scriptscriptstyle L}_{i}$ denotes the last layer parameters of the model $w_i$ at node $n^{\scriptscriptstyle D}_i$, and $w^{\ast }_{\hat D_{i}^{\scriptscriptstyle D}}$ refers to the optimal parameters learned on $\hat D_{i}^{\scriptscriptstyle D}$.

-The unlearning FIM highlights the importance of each parameter in the last layer with respect to the specific unlearning task \cite{lee2023layer,zhang2021subgraph}.
-In FIUn, the FIM calculation is restricted to the last layer parameters while other layers remain frozen, aimed at reducing the computational complexity associated with FIM calculations, which is a challenge in traditional FIM-based unlearning methods.
-Using the last layer for unlearning can focus on the most relevant features.
-Since the last layer directly affects the final decision of the model, adjusting its parameters can effectively facilitate unlearning goals while maintaining stable performance on data not subject to unlearning~\cite{lastlayer}.
+The unlearning FIM highlights the importance of last-layer parameters for specific unlearning tasks \cite{lee2023layer}.
+In FIUn, FIM calculations are restricted to the last layer while freezing other layers, thereby reducing the computational complexity inherent in traditional FIM-based methods.
+Focusing on the last layer targets the most relevant features, as it directly influences the model’s final decision.
+This approach effectively facilitates unlearning goals while maintaining stable performance on unaffected data.